// 2025 UPDATE

 We also observed that attackers are expanding their focus to emerging targets like gaming protocols and Layer 2 chains.
 By identifying the most likely attack vectors for each protocol type and blockchain platform, developers and auditors can proactively strengthen their defenses and reduce risk.
 In today's evolving threat landscape, a robust approach to security is critical for any organization looking to thrive in the Web3 space."

-Mar Aguilar
+Mar Gimenez-Aguilar

 Lead Security Architect and Researcher,